akamai/terraform-provider-akamai/docs/resources/appsec_eval_rule.md

   - **deny**.
 Block the request.
   - **deny_custom_{custom_deny_id}**.
 Take the action specified by the custom deny.
   - **none**.
 Take no action.
 - `condition_exception` (Optional).
 Path to a JSON file containing the conditions and exceptions to be applied to the evaluation rule.
-To view a sample JSON file, see the [Modify the conditions and exceptions for an evaluation rule](https://developer.akamai.com/api/cloud_security/application_security/v1.html#putevalconditionsexceptions) section of the Application Security API documentation.